yunx14/ribbon/README.txt

-This is the readme file for a new project
-This is a new change
+Pure css for creating a corner ribbon across an element.